kvshashank/kvshashank.github.io/index.md

 ---
 My research is focused on monitoring vegetation with the help of remote sensing data and machine learning methods.
 I have experience working with earth observing data from different sensors (multispectral/hyperspectral), mounted on various platforms (spaceborne/airborne) and collected across different spatial scales (landscape to continental scales) to study diverse vegetation types (crops/arctic tundra shrubs/grasslands).
 Through collaborations with eminent scientists at reputed government agencies like NASA, Oak Ridge National Laboratory (ORNL), USDA Forest Service etc., I have developed and deployed spatiotemporal data mining methods for improved scientific understanding and enhanced predictive modeling.

-Over the years, I have built a strong background in the diverse areas of remote sensing, data science and machine learning, hydrology and climate science.
-I have published my research in high-impact journals as well as presented my work at a variety of conferences, spanning different focus areas like Computer Science, Geophysics and Landscape Ecology.
+Over the years, I have built a strong background in the diverse areas of remote sensing, data science, machine learning, hydrology and climate science.
+I have published my research in high-impact journals and presented at a variety of conferences, spanning different focus areas like Computer Science, Geophysics and Landscape Ecology.

 # Bio

 Shashank is a Post-Doctoral Associate in the Biospheric Sciences Laboratory at NASA's Goddard Space Flight Center.
 He has a joint affiliation with the Earth System Science Interdisciplinary Center at the University of Maryland.
 He graduated with a PhD degree in Interdisciplinary Engineering from Northeastern University, Boston in May, 2021.
-As a graduate student, he also worked as a Geospatial Data Scientist Intern at the [Climate Change Science Institute](https://www.ornl.gov/ccsi) at [Oak Ridge National Laboratory](https://www.ornl.gov/), TN.
+As a graduate student, he also worked as a Geospatial Data Scientist intern at the [Climate Change Science Institute,](https://www.ornl.gov/ccsi) [Oak Ridge National Laboratory](https://www.ornl.gov/), TN for over three years.
 Shashank completed his Bachelors in Agricultural and Food Engineering and Masters in Financial Engineering from the [Indian Institute of Technology Kharagpur (IIT Kharagpur)](http://www.iitkgp.ac.in/), India in 2015.

 # PhD Big Picture